-Finally, I should let you know that I am leaving NNUH to take up a new leadership role with the Nursing and Midwifery Council (NMC).
-I will be taking up a new post supporting the transformation and improvement programme after five and a half years at the Trust, I am extremely proud of the work we have achieved together and the challenges we have overcome, in particular the significant improvement in registered nursing and midwifery staffing.
+After five and a half years at the Trust, I have taken a new leadership role with the Nursing and Midwifery Council (NMC).
+I am extremely proud of the work we have achieved together and the challenges we have overcome, in particular the significant improvement in registered nursing and midwifery staffing.
 It has been an honour to serve our patients, carers and staff and I have worked with brilliant people throughout my time here.
 There are so many staff who have and will continue to make significant contributions to the ongoing improvement journey for the Trust.
 I leave the organisation knowing that the focus on improvement is truly embedded.

-Nancy Fontaine Chief Nurse
+Nancy Fontaine chief Nurse

-Our Medical Director
+Our Interim Medical Director